nvblanco/ida_lib/docs/source/index.rst

 ..
-IDALib documentation master file, created by sphinx-quickstart on Wed Jun 10 00:12:02 2020.
+IdaLib documentation master file, created by sphinx-quickstart on Mon Jun 15 00:22:27 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to IDALib's documentation!
+Welcome to IdaLib's documentation!
 ==================================

 .. toctree::